-There is nothing better on a hot summer day than a refreshing margarita.
-These Margarita Popsicles are even more refreshing!
-Cocktail popsicles are the perfect way to enjoy the summer sun.
-These homemade ice pops have three flavors in one, strawberry, peach and lime – perfect for Cinco de Mayo!
+There’s nothing more refreshing on a hot summer day than a fruity margarita–except maybe Layered Margarita Popsicles!
+These even-more-refreshing cocktail popsicles are the perfect way to enjoy the summer sun.
+My homemade ice pops combine three flavors: strawberry, peach, and lime.
+They’re perfect for Cinco de Mayo!

 Table of Contents